Blendify/blender-manual/blender_docs/manual/about/contribute/index.rst

 - The manual sources are hosted in a central repository (at blender.org).

 - You download the source files from the repository and edit them using a plain text editor.
-- You convert the modified source files into HTML web pages on your local disk to see how your changes later look like on `blender.org/manual <https://blender.org/manual/>`__.
+- You convert (build) the modified source files into HTML web pages on your local disk to see how your changes later look like on `blender.org/manual <https://blender.org/manual/>`__.
 - When you are satisfied with your work, commit your modified files to the central repository for others to work with and continue collaborating.